-Doyle Wealth Management is a fee-only registered investment advisor based in St. Petersburg, Fla.
-The firm, which has more than $1 billion in assets under management (AUM), focuses mostly on portfolio management and the financial planning necessary to carry it out.
-It primarily serves individual investors, including high net worth investors, and has fewer than two dozen employees in its single office.
+Doyle Wealth Management is a fee-only registered investment advisor based in St. Petersburg, Florida.
+The firm focuses mostly on portfolio management and the financial planning necessary to carry it out.
+Doyle Wealth Management primarily serves individual investors, including those who are high net worth, though it also works with a small number of institutions.

 |Minimum investment: Typically $350,000|